AlicenJoyHenning/AlicenJoyHenning/README.md

 <img align="right" alt="Coding" width="400" src="https://cdn.iview.abc.net.au/thumbs/i/zy/ZY7651A5591f803b575d9.16046414_1280.jpg">

-I’m currently working through an **analysis of single cell RNA sequencing data** Open to, and in desparate need of, help from a kind soul with expertise of any kind (*alicen.jhb@gmail.com*)
+I’m currently working through an **analysis of single cell RNA sequencing data** Open to, and in desparate need of, help from kind souls with expertises of any kind.